 Then, as we want to be a reliable partner of our customers, we use our knowledge to help our customers to improve the initial project in a collaborative approach.

 Finally, our latest patented solutions in milling and fractionation offer the best benefits on the market at this time.

-How do you see the future of plant-based processing?
+What do you see for the future of plant-based processing?

 We could see continuous development in concentrate processing as it is a dry process which is more sustainable as it does not need water.
 Moreover, it is more natural processing, which is a concern for consumers.

 We think that this activity will continue increasing because the demand for more sustainable and “green” food will continue to grow.

 We also forecast specializations of plant-based processing.
 We believe that plant-based processing will be adapted and optimized for each product and its final use.
 Therefore, a wide portfolio of efficient solutions will be needed to perfectly reply to the ingredients manufacturers require.